MakkyHive/landin-page/README.md

 # landin-page
-A simple landing page with css
+A simple landing page with CSS